 The Antioch district in Contra Costa County saw its scores overall hold steady at about 47 percent proficiency in English and 38 percent in math.
 But Stephanie Anello, the district's associate superintendent of educational services, said budget cuts took a toll on the educational environment at schools.

 "One of the programs cut was class-size reduction in grades K-3," she said.
-"As a result, many teachers were moved to new grade levels and sites -- while also grappling
+"As a result, many teachers were moved to new grade levels and sites -- while also grappling with increased class size."

 Although scores for second- and third-graders didn't fluctuate much, the district saw fourth-grade scores drop slightly, from 58 to 54 percent proficient in English and from 62 to 60 percent proficient in math.